hkania/TE_Bench/README.md

 * This command should take around 1 minute or less to complete.
 * Then, move `araThaTEST_Garlic.csv` and `sacCerTEST_Garlic.csv` from `{workflow.basedir}/input/option4` to `{workflow.basedir}/output/cleaned_csvs/araThaTEST` and `{workflow.basedir}/output/cleaned_csvs/sacCerTEST` respectively.

-If running with your own data, check that your files match the instructions provided in the input description [here](https://github.com/hkania/TE_Anno_Benchmark/blob/main/input/option4/README.md).
+If running with your own data, check that your files match the instructions provided in the input description [here](https://github.com/hkania/TE_Bench/blob/main/input/option4/README.md).

 ### 2. Activate your snakemake environment, if not already activated
 > ```
-> conda activate snakemake_TE_BENCHMARK
+> conda activate TE_Bench
 > ```

 ### 3. Running with the test data
 You do not need to mess with the config_option4.yaml file.
 You can simply start with a dry run.
 > ```
-> cd {workflow.basedir} # fill in with your base directory (if you cloned, it will likely be named TE_Anno_Benchmark)
+> cd {workflow.basedir} # fill in with your base directory (if you cloned, it will likely be named TE_Bench)
 >
 > snakemake -p --verbose -s Snakefile_Option4 -n
 > ```